georgepianka/fit_dish_RailsJS/spec-js.md

 &#10003; Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript. *[Substitution Form dynamically rendered, submitted, and displayed on Recipe Show Page]*

-&#10003; At least one of the JS Model Objects must have a method on the prototype. * [Dish Model Object has buildDisplayCard () prototype method via ES6 class syntax]*
+&#10003; At least one of the JS Model Objects must have a method on the prototype. *[Dish Model & Substitution Model Objects have buildDisplayCard() & newSubstitutionHTML() Prototype Methods, respectively, via ES6 class syntax]*

 `+`

-&#10003; DYNAMIC RECIPE FORM (Add or Remove Nested Fields Recipe_Ingredient & Ingredient) *(Built from Scratch / Not Just Cocoon)*
+&#10003; DYNAMIC RECIPE FORM (Add or Remove Nested Fields Recipe_Ingredient & Ingredient) *[Built from Scratch / Not Just Cocoon]*

 ## Project Repo Specs:
  ### Read Me file contains: